 A day in the life of an Investigations Officer

 It’s a busy day ahead, so I take some time now to check my email.
-The most important thing to pop up is a referral from a bank regarding one of their elderly customers, Gerald.*
+The most important thing to pop up is a request for investigation from a bank regarding one of their elderly customers, Gerald.*

 The bank became suspicious when Gerald’s son, Jamie, who held an Enduring Power of Attorney (EPoA), applied to break one of Gerald’s term deposits to pay the arrears on fees for Gerald’s nursing home.
 On further investigation, they found significant withdrawals totalling $12,000, many of which were out of character for a resident of an aged care facility.